jemaxmars/jemaxmars/README.md

 ## 🎇 HEY EVERYONE 🎇

 - 🎀 My name is Jessi, but everyone calls me Jess.
-- ⚓ I am from the Northeastern part of the United States.
+- 🌱 In fall 2024 I enrolled at Tripleten's Software Engineering bootcamp.
+I am studying to become a Full Stack Developer, with a tenative completion date in August 2025.
+- 👩‍💻 I am proficent in HTML, CSS, CSS Flexbox, CSS Grid Layout, JavaScript, DOM, Media Queries, Block Element Modifier (BEM), Microsoft Visual Studio Code, Git, GitHub, Figma, Debugging, Responsive Web Design & DEV Tools.
 - ✨ I’m currently working on a photosharing site called "se_project_spots"
-- 🌱 I’m currently a student at Tripleten's Software Engineering program.
-I am studying to become a Full Stack Developer.
-- 👯 I’m looking to collaborate on any sort web development project!
-I am open to any learning experience!
-- 👩‍💻 I am proficent in HTML, Cascading Style Sheets (CSS), CSS Flexbox, CSS Grid Layout, Block Element Modifier (BEM), Microsoft Visual Studio Code, Git, GitHub, Figma, Debugging, Responsive Web Design & DEV Tools.
-- 💜 I feel very confident working with HTML & CSS.
-I really enjoy the front-end aspect of things because I get to show off my creative side!
-- 🤔 I just "scratched the surface" with javaScript, so I am a novice!
-I am eager to learn more about jS.
-Any help/suggestions are welcomed.
-- 💌 I can be reached via email @jemaxmars@icloud.com or on Discord @jemaxmars
 - 🫶 Pronouns: She/Her
 - 💫 Fun fact: I am very passionate about Software Engineering!
 It's been a lifelong dream of mine.
 I am grateful that I have the opportunity to pursue it.
 Prior to this, I was a stay-at-home mom and I worked in healthcare.
 I enjoy spending time with my family, working out, cooking, making art, and I just recently started playing chess again!
+- 👯 I’m looking to collaborate on any sort web development project!
+I am open to any learning experience!
+- 💌 I can be reached via email @jemaxmars@icloud.com or on Discord @jemaxmars